yugr/rust-slides/features/pros/alias/analysis.md

     a[i] = b[i] + 100;
 }
 ```
-modern Clang will add a runtime aliasing check and
+modern Clang will add a [runtime aliasing check](https://llvm.org/docs/Vectorizers.html#runtime-checks-of-pointers)
-generate two versions of loop (GCC does not do this).
+and generate two versions of loop (GCC does not do this)
+(this is a case of "speculative alias analysis").

 Other languages also have more strict aliasing guarantees
 e.g. equivalent Fortran program